kammitama5/kammitama5.github.io/_posts/2019-12-31-Tuesday-December-31st.md

   projected forward.
 - Years later, after friends have moved, and I just moved (in mid-August) to Vermont, I think about the many adventures and risks I took out there.
-I worked on a bunch of films (close to 200), plays, made art, was in an Art show put on the by Art Directors' Guild, took classes in sculpture, 3D modelling, concept design, figure drawing, painting, welding, machining, studied architecture and made models out of wood and acrylic, joined a bunch of hackerspaces, learned how to sail, made friends with a bunch of NASA scientists, taught robotics classes, did some software internships, got my green card and somehow ended up deciding I wanted to become a computer scientist, because it was the way I thought I could make an impact on the world  and grow in a selfless way over these next few years.
+I worked on a bunch of films (close to 200), plays, made art, was in an Art show put on the by Art Directors' Guild, took classes in sculpture, 3D modelling, concept design, figure drawing, painting, welding, machining, soldering and electronics, studied architecture and made models out of wood and acrylic, joined a bunch of hackerspaces, learned how to sail, made friends with a bunch of NASA scientists, taught robotics classes with an astrophysicist, did some software internships, got my green card and somehow ended up deciding I wanted to become a computer scientist, because it was the way I thought I could make an impact on the world  and grow in a selfless way over these next few years.
 It was a fun, wild ride and I don't regret anything.
 Man, it's been fun.
 - I have friends today all over the world who are filmmakers, artists, animators, writers, musicians, sculptors, photographers, computer scientists, mathematicians, engineers, architects, hackers, actors, designers, freelancers and owners of businesses who hire lots of people; you name it.
 I've lost count of them, and I still run into them, and it's